utdata/rwd-mastery-assignments/ed-special-ed/README.md

 # Special Education student change

-The goal of this assignment is to use TEA data to find out which schools in Austin ISD (and the state in general) have the most growth in Special Education students in the past five years.
+The goal of this assignment is to use TEA data to find out which schools in Austin ISD have the most growth in Special Education students in the past five years.

-In 2016, the Houston Chronicle published a multi-part series called [Denied](https://www.houstonchronicle.com/denied/1/) that outlined how a TEA policy started in 2004 to audit schools with more than 8.5% Special Education students had a chilling effect on those services.
+In 2016, the Houston Chronicle published a multi-part series called [Denied](https://www.houstonchronicle.com/denied/1/) that outlined how a TEA policy started in 2004 would force an audit of schools with more than 8.5% of their students their Special Education students.
 From their story:

 > Over a decade ago, the officials arbitrarily decided what percentage of students should get special education services — 8.5 percent — and since then they have forced school districts to comply by strictly auditing those serving too many kids.